TedTschopp/The-Marchen-Engine/index.md

 > understands how locks made by that locksmith are constructed so any
 > lock within this facility will be easier to open.

-###### Serendipitous Success
+####### Serendipitous Success

-The individual who attempted to do something accomplishes what they set out todo, and they got a substantial hidden bonus or style out of it that is completely unrelated to the task being attempted.
+The individual who attempted to do something accomplishes what they set out to do, and they got a substantial hidden bonus or style out of it that is completely unrelated to the task being attempted.

 > In the example of the thief, the door is unlocked, and is no longer
 > being held shut by the locking mechanism, and the thief now
 > understands how locks made by that locksmith are constructed so any
 > lock within this facility will be easier to open.
 In addition, the
-> thief see's the trap on the door as well, and has a normal success to
+> thief see's the trap on the door as well and has a normal success to
 > disarm it.
-The best way to see a Serendipitous success is to see this
+The best way to see a serendipitous success is to see this
 > as two completely independent successes on one die roll.
 In the event
-> that a complication requires more than one success a Serendipitous
+> that a complication requires more than one success a serendipitous
 > success will, in addition to everything above, add an additional
 > success to the success pool.